Skip to main content

 Suitable for6-monthly monitoring, pre-inspection checks, new property assessmentPost-installation sign-off, regulatory enforcement, major refurbishments

-Legal standingDemonstrates due diligence — supports your FRA recordThird-party certified report — strongest evidence of compliance
+Legal standingDemonstrates due diligence and supports your FRA recordThird-party certified report: the strongest evidence of compliance

 Need a professional-standard compliance record?
 Use FRASafe's free in-app tracker →